 1. What is the legal definition of a fraudulent conveyance?

-In a fraudulent conveyance, a defendant can only get convicted of the crime if he gives away property to a transferee with the actual intent to either:
+In a fraudulent conveyance, you can only get convicted of the crime if you give away property to a transferee with the actual intent to either:

-- prevent a creditor from getting paid by the debtor’s assets;
+- prevent a creditor from getting paid by your assets;

 - make it more difficult for the creditor to get paid; or,